plbt5/paper2018_archSIOp/src/docs/2021_archSIOp.md

 3. Relation: Be relevant (to the immediate needs);
 4. Manner: Avoid obscurity of expression, ambiguity, and be brief and orderly.

-Since we here talk about *semantic* interoperability, we first need to establish what is meant with semantics in software.
-With semantics, we refer to real world semantics, RWS for short, and we summarise our position towards semantics in software from [@Brandt2021a] as follows:

-* Since software is incapable of genuine understanding, real world semantics cannot exist in software.
-Nevertheless, the software agent acts as transport medium for RWS between users.
-* The reciprocity between processing code and data does manifest itself to users as RWS.
-* Based on [@Grice:1991BT], we discern *semantic meaning*, i.e., what is said and carried by data, and the *pragmatic meaning*, i.e., to connect with our frame of reference and its context of use, implementing comprehension as an inference process from the semantic meaning.
-* The nature of software dictates that data and data processing code are always intimately connected, and since their reciprocity emerges as software behaviour, software malfunction originates (amongst others) from a broken reciprocity, i.e., inconsistencies between data and their processing code.
-Any incoherent reciprocity equates to unfaithfulness, viz semantics that are considered invalid in the application domain.
-* The Domain Model (DM), composed as the combination of the Semantic model (SM), representing the semantic meaning, with the Pragmatic Model (PM), representing the pragmatic meaning, provides the software agent with the level of comprehension necessary to decide upon its behaviour under the current state of affairs.
-* The central disposition of reciprocity in software semantics emerges as an *Atomic Semantic Monolith* (ASM) required for data comprehension: being a *semantic monolith* refers to the tight coupling between data and their processing code, which, together, describe the state of affairs in the application domain; Atomicity refers to the level of granularity at which the entity that is referred to by the data token is considered a non-dividable whole in the application domain.

 Based on this perspective on software semantics, we formulate the second (semantic) concern on sIOP and its elaboration in two subconcerns:

-* *concern 2*: It is a natural responsibility for software agents that engage in collaboration to adhere to Grice's four maxims above
+* *concern 2*: It is a natural responsibility for software agents that engage in collaboration to adhere to Grice's four maxims
   * *concern 2.1*: explicitly representing the semantics of their data in their DM (maxims 1 and 4);
   * *concern 2.2*: ensuring the validity and accuracy of one's data and related semantics (maxim 2).

->Note: Maxim 3 relates at the one hand to the software agents' interoperation itself as opposed to the semantic concern of one of them; this will be addressed in \cref{spanning-siop-concerns}.
-At the other hand, maxim 3 relates to the purpose that the software agent is to achieve.
-Since we assume that any received data refers to the (possibly changed) SoA in the shared DoA, hence, relevance to the software agent is a matter of fact.
+Maxim 3 relates to the purpose that the software agent is to achieve.
+Since we assume that any received data refers to the (possibly changed) SoA in the shared DoA, hence, relevance to the software agent can be considered a matter of fact.
+Maxim 3 also relates to the software agents' interoperation itself as opposed to the semantic concern of one of them; this will be addressed in \cref{spanning-siop-concerns}.

-Concern 2.1 immediately leads to the definition of \cref{dp:rfsm} to its effect.

-Elaborating on concern 2.2: In [@Brandt2021a] we have identified that each modelling language carries its own ontological commitment, i.e., the differences that the language constructs characterise represent a commitment to what the language commits to about what exists in reality.
+Concern 2.1 immediately leads to the definition of \cref{dp:rfsm} to its effect, and we elaborate on concern 2.2 as follows.
+In [@Brandt2021a] we have identified that each modelling language carries its own ontological commitment, i.e., the differences that the language constructs characterise represent a commitment to what the language commits to about what exists in reality.
 The choice of modelling language, therefore, has major impact on the (accuracy of the) semantics that are modelled.
 This semantic concern is therefore influenced by the ontological commitment.
 We introduce a definition on *semantic compatibility* to its end.
 Merriam-Webster defines *compatibility* as "being a computer designed to operate in the same manner and use the same software as another computer"[^compatibility].
 This leads to the following definition:

 \begin{mmdef}[semantic compatibility]\label{def:semantic-compatibility}
 Semantic compatibility reflects that a software agent is designed to interpretate data according to the same semantic principles, distinctions and rules, viz use the same ontological commitment, as another software agent.